umbraco/UmbracoDocs/Reference/Security/reset-admin-password.md

 ## Step one: Clear the configuration status in the web.config

+The first step is to clear the configuration status in the `web.config` file.
 This is done to trigger the installation wizard.

 That means that in your web.config file the appsettings should look like this: